chapel-lang/chapel/doc/sphinx/source/users-guide/taskpar/10-begin.rst

 Nested Tasks
 ------------

-Since Chapel supports nested parallelism, a task created with 'begin' may itself create other tasks.
-For example, the following routine uses recursion and 'begin' statements to create a distinct task to process each node in a binary tree:
+Since Chapel supports nested parallelism, a task created with **begin** may itself create other tasks.
+For example, the following routine uses recursion and **begin** statements to create a distinct task to process each node in a binary tree:

 .. literalinclude:: ../../../../../test/release/examples/guide/taskpar/10-walkTreeUsingBegins.chpl
   :language: chapel
   :lines: 24-31

-(Whether or not this is an appropriate use of tasks depends on the size of the tree, the processTasks() computation, the system, etc.)
+(Whether or not this is an intelligent use of tasks depends on the size of the tree, the ``processTasks()`` computation, what else the program is doing, the system, etc.)